 Michael also has experience in a variety of areas of housing law, including homelessness cases under the Housing Act 1996 (such as challenging gatekeeping by local authorities, conducting reviews of negative decisions by local authorities and challenging the suitability of accommodation), possession proceedings brought on grounds of rent arrears or anti-social behaviour, and anti-social behaviour injunctions.

 Michael has been instructed a number of times by the Official Solicitor in cases where clients lack capacity to provide instructions in these matters.
-As Michael has expertise in mental capacity, community care and housing law, he is able to act in cases, from beginning to end, where all three areas are in play.
+As Michael has expertise in mental capacity, community care, housing and human rights law, he is able to act in cases, from beginning to end, where all these areas are in play.
 This provides an invaluable holistic service to very vulnerable clients.